Heritage 2033 delivery plan: 2023–2026

 • Identify the next round of places.

-• Set up processes for evaluation.
+• Set up processes for evaluation and cohort learning.

 Year 3 (2025–2026):

-• Announce the next round of places.
+• Identify and announce the next round of Heritage Places.

 • Initiative will continue over the lifetime of the 10-year strategy.